Mystery-box show

-In episodic television, the term mystery box show or puzzle box show refers to a genre of high concept fiction that features large and complex stories based on enigmatic happenings and secrets, with multiple interlocking sub-plots and sets of characters that eventually reveal an underlying mythos that binds everything together.
+In episodic television, the term mystery box or puzzle box refers to a form of storytelling and genre of high concept fiction that features large and complex stories based on enigmatic happenings and secrets, with multiple interlocking sub-plots and sets of characters that eventually reveal an underlying mythos that binds everything together.
+The Guardian defined it as "the idea of narrative as an endlessly open puzzle-box of allusions and intimations that simultaneously invites and resists exegesis".
+Slate summarized the idea as being that "the mystery is more enjoyable than the revelation".

-Lost and The X-Files have been cited as early examples of mystery box TV.
-Other examples of the mystery box genre include Dark, Fringe, Westworld, The OA, Heroes, Manifest, 1899, Severance, Stranger Things, Yellowjackets, and From.
+Lost and The X-Files have been cited as early examples of mystery-box television.
+The 1960s series The Fugitive and The Invaders have also been cited as early pioneers of the genre.
+Other examples of the mystery-box genre include The Good Place, Dark, Fringe, Westworld, The OA, Heroes, Manifest, 1899, Lanterns, Severance, Stranger Things, Yellowjackets, Carnivale, and From.
+Pluribus, although sometimes described as a mystery box, has also been described as a rejection of the mystery-box structure.

-J. J. Abrams and Damon Lindelof have been cited as examples of creators of multiple mystery box shows.
+J. J. Abrams and Damon Lindelof have been cited as examples of creators of multiple mystery-box shows.